gradha/gradha.github.io/src/articles/28-kerf-timestamps-done-almost-right-a-new-type.rst

 <http://code.google.com/p/android/issues/detail?id=13830>`_ of Kerf at the end.

-And finally, I'm prone to mistakes, so don't laugh too hard if I end up adding knifes to politicians by mistake…
+And finally, I'm prone to mistakes, so don't laugh too hard if I end up adding knifes to politicians by mistake… `just go and read the next chapter
+<kerf-timestamps-done-almost-right-nim.html>`_.

 ::
     $ ./politicians_eating_timely_fruit.exe